LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

-Part 3: Analyse data with loanpy
+Part 3: Analyse data with LoanPy
 ================================

 The following six steps describe how to input aligned CLDF data to `loanpy